hgmnz/flyinghopmachine/source/_posts/2015-09-12-brew-day-featured-creatures-ipa.markdown

 title: "Brew Day: Featured Creatures IPA"
 date: 2015-09-12 16:19:55 -0700
 comments: true
-categories: [brewday, recipe, brettanomyces, ipa]
+categories: [brewday, recipe, brettanomyces, ipa, milkthefunk]
 ---

 This time around I'm looking to do a 100% Brettanomyces IPA.
 In fact, the first